Oconee Sheriff's Candidate Posts, Then Removes, County Credit Card Numbers

 Oconee Patch has left a message for Benko.

 Berry noted the incident on his personal Facebook page, writing: "It seems to me that most anyone knows how foolish it is to post anyone's credit card numbers online.
-This subjects the Sheriff's Office and the taxpayers to unnecessary risk of identity theft."
+This subjects the and the taxpayers to unnecessary risk of identity theft."

 "I didn't intentionally release any sensitive information," Downs explained.
 "I certainly didn't release any information to intentionally harm anyone.
 The information I released was simply placed out there basically so it could be for the public to view and form their own opinion about."